ismailakkila/alexa-spark/README.md

   "What is New in Room {Spark Room}"

-* Post Message: Echo will post a message to one of your Spark Rooms.
+* Post Message (Experimental): Echo will post a message to one of your Spark Rooms.

   "Alexa, Ask Spark to Post Message to {Spark Room}"

   "Alexa, Ask Spark to Post Message to Room {Spark Room}"

+  Alexa will ask you to confirm your room.
+Once confirmed, you can say "Send Message: Your Message".
+Confirm again to have your            message sent.

   Once the skill is 'triggered' with "Open Spark", you can say the following anytime during the session to post your room message: